scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 * Need to fetch and bundle multiple library versions when only one is actually used
 * Unexpected runtime behavior if the order of class files changes

-Therefore, build tools like SBT and Gradle will pick one version and **evict** the rest when resolving JARs to use for compilation and packaging.
+Therefore, build tools like sbt and Gradle will pick one version and **evict** the rest when resolving JARs to use for compilation and packaging.
 By default they pick the latest version of each library, but it is possible to specify another version if required.

 ### Source Compatibility